NateDogg1232/NBC/readme.md

 - Program Structure
   - Header:
+    - Byte 1: Architecture ID
+      0. Universal (Can handle any architecture)
+      1. PC (Windows/Linux using the one provided in this repo)
+      2. 3DS (SmileBASIC)
+      * If you want to add more, just ask and I can put it in the list.
-    - Byte 1: OS-Specific argument
+    - Byte 2: OS-Specific argument
-    - Byte 2: Ammount of pages to reserve
+    - Byte 3: Ammount of pages to reserve
-    - Byte 3-x Addresses of the pages that are reserved (Multiple of 256)
+    - Byte 4-x Addresses of the pages that are reserved (Multiple of 256)

 - Commands:
   - `NOP`